MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/indexing.md

     ```

 - Polygons with holes don't work.
 Inserting a Polygon with hole isn't restricted though `$geoWithin` query fails for scenarios:
-  1. If the query itself has polygon with holes.
+  1. If the query itself has polygon with holes

       ```javascript
       coll.find(